- by Antony Ramm, Information and Research, Central Library

 This is an entry in our Read More series.
 These are ‘long-form’ articles, where staff offer a curated and detailed look at areas of our book collections, usually based around a specific theme or subject.
 These posts aim to guide the interested reader through to those books that offer a more in-depth look at a topic, or which are classics in their field.

 July the 7th marks the 200th anniversary of the publication of Walter’s Scott’s novel Waverley.
 Set during the Jacobite uprising of 1745, the book soon became a popular favourite among European audiences and is often thought to be the first example of historical novel in Western literature.
 Initially publishing anonymously – not acknowledging authorship until 1827 – Scott went on to write a number of other novels on similar themes, all of which have been grouped together and named for that first in the series: the “Waverley novels”.
-This anniversary has sent us into the archives, stacks and holdings of our Information and Research department to search for other Walter Scott-related materials.
+This anniversary has sent us into the archives, stacks and holdings of Central Library to search for other Walter Scott-related materials.
 Some of our most interesting finds are described below.

 Of most immediate relevance, we can tell you that we hold a complete set of those “Waverley novels” in a handsomely-bound series from 1894 that is available for reference purposes (simply ask staff for access).
 Notable examples of Scott’s fiction that are available to loan include his Supernatural Short Stories, while a five-volume set of his poetry is also available for reference use.